RE-PO: Robust Enhanced Policy Optimization as a General Framework for LLM Alignment: Derivation of the RE-PO EM algorithm

-The primary objective of Latent Collective Preference Optimization (LCPO) is to find the model parameters $\theta$ and the vector of annotator reliabilities $\boldsymbol{\eta}$ that maximize the log-likelihood of the observed data.
+The primary objective of Robust Enhanced Policy Optimization (RE-PO) is to find the model parameters $\theta$ and the vector of annotator reliabilities $\boldsymbol{\eta}$ that maximize the log-likelihood of the observed data.
 The observed data consists of prompts, chosen and rejected responses, and the annotator's index, denoted as $X = \mathcal{D} = \{(x_i, y_{w,i}, y_{l,i}, k_i)\}_{i=1}^N$.

 The log-likelihood function is given by: